Braftovi

 BRAF V600E Mutation-Positive Metastatic Colorectal Cancer (CRC)

-Confirm the presence of a BRAF V600E mutation in tumor specimens prior to initiating BRAFTOVI [see Warnings and Precautions (5.2), Clinical Studies (14.2)].
+Confirm the presence of a BRAF V600E mutation in plasma or tumor tissue prior to initiating BRAFTOVI [see Warnings and Precautions (5.2), Clinical Studies (14.2, 14.3)].
+If no mutation is detected in a plasma specimen, test tumor tissue.
 Information on FDA-approved tests for the detection of BRAF V600E mutations in CRC is available at: http://www.fda.gov/CompanionDiagnostics.

 BRAF V600E Mutation-Positive Metastatic Non-Small Cell Lung Cancer (NSCLC)